chaos-genius/chaosgenius-docs/docs/Data_Sources/add_data-source.md

 Chaos Genius supports multiple data sources including Databases, Datawarehouses and multiple 3rd party connectors.

-Please find a complete list of data sources & setup instructions for each data source in our [Data Sources Catalog](/docs/Data_Sources_Catalog/postgres.md) section.

-If you do not find the data source you are looking to add, please drop us a line on our Community Slack channel.
+Please find a complete list of data sources & setup instructions for each data source in our If you do not find the data source you are looking to add, please drop us a line on our Community Slack channel.

 For a few of the data sources, Chaos Genius uses [Airbyte](https://docs.airbyte.io/) to load and sync data.
 For the said data sources, Chaos Genius follows the documentation support provided by Airbyte.